kubernetes-retired/contrib/statefulsets/kafka/README.md

 exhausted its allowable number of file descriptors.

 ### CPU
-Typical production Kafka broker deployments run on dual processor Xeon's with multiple hardware threads per core.
+Typical production Kafka broker deployments run on dual processor Xeons with multiple hardware threads per core.
 However, CPU is unlikely to be your bottleneck.
 An 8 CPU deployment should be more than sufficient for good performance.
 You should start by simulating your workload with 2-4 CPUs and